-The Strength of the Effect of Sexual Desire on Relationship Outcomes Varies across Stages frequently yields relationship termination [37, 38].
+The relationship stage model postulates that although sexual desire influences the initiation, development, and maintenance of attachment bonds, the contribution that it makes varies over the course of relationship development.
+Specifically, the presence of sexual desire is especially influential in assessing relationship compatibility at the early stages, when the absence of desire frequently yields relationship termination [37,38].
 Similarly, sexual desire is generally most important as a relationship-promoter in earlier stages.
 In these stages, other aspects of the relationship, such as intimacy and commitment, are relatively low and their influence on the fate of the relationship is modest.
 Sexual desire may also be particularly important to sustaining the relationship during the fiery limbo stage, which is inherently characterized by relationship insecurity.
-In this stage, the likelihood of returning to an established relationship may be higher to the extent that partners' sexual desire for each other is strong rather than weak; indeed, desire for one's partner is known to interfere with the detachment process [39, 40, 41].
+In this stage, the likelihood of returning to an established relationship may be higher to the extent that partners' sexual desire for each other is strong rather than weak; indeed, desire for one's partner is known to interfere with the detachment process [39-41].